NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

     processed_data/Garcia_benchmark_predicted_structure_pdb

 respectively.
 Structural prediction typically takes about four day with ESMFold.
+※ When predicting the structures of Mega-scale examples, please replace ":" and "|" in each example name with '_'.
+(For example, please save the predicted structure of Mega-scale example, 'EA|run2_0325_0005.pdb_D1E', as 'EA_run2_0325_0005_D1E.pdb')

 After the structural prediction, please generate ProteinMPNN node representation and ProteinMPNN output profile from the predicted structure and save them into properly made directories, following the process below.